 - Spider Veins

-Before getting a cupping treatment, let your therapist know of any health issues you have.
+Before getting a therapeutic cupping massage, let your therapist know of any health issues you may have.
 They need to know what issues or pain you’re experiencing so they can best treat you.
-If you’re nervous about cupping, there’s nothing to fear!
+If you’re nervous about sky cupping therapy, there’s nothing to fear!

-When your therapist combines cupping and massage, it’s easier for your therapist to get into the trigger points or as we call them ‘knots’ in your muscles.
-The cups and how they react to your skin can also show your therapist where there’s a restriction in your muscles.
-This can help them treat you effectively and find the areas that will benefit from massage.
+When your massage therapist combines cupping massage therapy, it’s easier for your therapist to get into the trigger points or as we call them ‘knots’ in your muscles.
+The silicone sunction cups for therapy and how they react to your skin can also show your therapist where there’s a restriction in your muscles.
+This can help with treatment and find the areas that will benefit from cupping massage.

 Many people are turned on to cupping via their favorite celebrities and holistic health websites such as goop.com.
 Athletes also recognize the benefits of cupping and use it to keep their bodies in peak condition.